cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ### Building manually

-I've [made some scripts](https://github.com/cubee-cb/xr-build-scripts) to automate by builds.
+I've [made some scripts](https://github.com/cubee-cb/xr-build-scripts) to automate my builds.
 They each check if the application needs an update, then runs the build command and copies most of the built files to `/opt/`.

 #### [`wayvr`](https://github.com/wlx-team/wayvr/wiki/Building-from-Source):
 - Clone + build, note where the executable is.